Nissan Financing: What To Know in 2025

 Nissan offers three types of certified pre-owned vehicles: Nissan Certified, Certified Select and EV Certified.

-Nissan Certified vehicles are up to six years old with less than 80,000 miles.
+Nissan Certified cars are up to six years old with less than 80,000 miles.
 Certified Select are up to 10 years old with less than 100,000 miles.
 With EV Certified, you’ll find electric vehicles that are up to six years old and less than 80,000 miles.

 Nissan’s certified pre-owned vehicles must pass a rigorous multi-point inspection.
 If they pass, these cars come with warranties, complimentary maintenance, special financing and more.